 The ultimate guide to Rio Lagartos Yucatan

-This is a guide on how to visit Rio Lagartos Yucatan (more accurately called Ria Lagartos), one of the most spectacular places in the Yucatan peninsula, a paradise for birdwatchers especially, but for all nature lovers in general.
+Rio Lagartos Yucatan (more accurately called Ria Lagartos), one of the most spectacular places in the Yucatan peninsula, a paradise for birdwatchers especially, but for all nature lovers in general.

-Home of more than 400 bird species, Rio Lagartos is a protected area on the Yucatan coast, mainly famous for the Pink flamingo, also called American Flamingo.
+Home to more than 400 bird species, Rio Lagartos is a protected area on the Yucatan coast, mainly famous for the Pink flamingo, also called American Flamingo.
 Many tourists flock here all year round to admire this spectacular natural ecosystem, including the most Instagrammed pink salt flat lakes, Las Coloradas.

 The estuary formed by brackish water channels (fresh and salty) surrounded by mangroves is home to a great diversity of flora and fauna.
 Besides the 400 birds, they have also registered 100 species of fish, about 105 species of reptiles, and 57 mammals.